danielanteloagra/nap/README.md

 ## URLs

-Api is on http://localhost:3000/ and the web is on http://localhost:3100/
+Api is on http://localhost:3000/ eg. http://localhost:3000/api/products will return product list json.

-Open http://localhost:3100/ in any browser to see the implementation.
+The web is on http://localhost:3100/ (you can open this in any browser).

 ## Reset